 Young People love Memes!
-For those who are unsure as to what a Meme is, it is a type of content that spreads virally via the internet.
-It usually takes the form of a short video, GIF or an image, usually used for humorous purposes.
+For those who are unsure about what a Meme is, it is a type of content that spreads virally via the internet.
+It normally takes the form of a short video, GIF or an image, usually used for humorous purposes.